Youssef-Ahmed73/autonomous_strawberry_harvester_ROS2/readme.md

 ## About the project
 I will write this later XD

+## Software architecture
+The ASHR project is a modular ROS 2 Humble-based system for autonomous strawberry harvesting, integrating robot motion, perception, and simulation.
+The architecture is organized into several core packages:

+- **probot_description**: Defines the robot’s physical model, kinematics, and sensor frames in URDF/XACRO, serving as the source of truth for all geometry and joint definitions.
+- **moveit_config**: Provides the motion planning and controller configuration for the robot, including MoveIt planning groups, controller YAMLs, and kinematics/limits.
+- **probot_bringup**: The orchestration layer that launches the robot in simulation or real hardware, wiring together robot description, MoveIt, controllers, and optional Gazebo simulation.
+It manages conditional startup for both real and simulated environments.
+- **probot_hardware**: Implements the hardware interface plugin for ROS 2 control, translating joint commands into actuator messages for the real robot.
+- **ashr_gazebo**: Supplies Gazebo world files, mesh assets, and bridge configuration for simulation, enabling seamless integration between ROS 2 and the Gazebo simulator.
+- **vision**: Handles perception, including camera capture, object detection (using ONNX models), and 3D target localization by synchronizing RGB, depth, and detection streams.

+The system is designed for flexibility: you can launch the robot in simulation (with Gazebo and full perception stack) or on real hardware.
+Communication between components is handled via ROS 2 topics and services, with clear conventions for frames and topic names.
+Synchronization between perception and planning is achieved using message filters and approximate time policies, ensuring robust operation even with sensor delays.

+Key architectural goals:
+- Decouple perception, planning, and actuation for easy testing and extension
+- Support both simulation and real hardware with minimal launch changes
+- Maintain clear frame and topic conventions for reliable integration
+- Enable AI-driven perception and planning by exposing all sensor and state data in standard ROS 2 formats

+This modular design allows future contributors to extend any layer (e.g., swap in a new vision model, add a new controller, or change the robot geometry) with minimal impact on the rest of the stack.

 ## Pre-installing configuration
 Before you download the repo make sure you: